 Ancient people immortalized footprints in their pictographs in the Utah area, suggesting they had found dinosaur footprints.
 Though the official discovery of dinosaurs was in England in the 1820s.

-Then the natural museums got in the game and formed their own dig teams.
-Soon scientific dig teams dispersed across the continent to discover then fill museum halls with dinosaur discoveries.
+Then, the natural museums got into the game and formed their own dig teams.
+Soon, scientific dig teams dispersed across the continent to discover dinosaurs and then filled museum halls with their discoveries.

 Best Cave Tours in Texas